alexbers/asmon/README.md

 The asyncronous platform to check your services and send Telegram alerts if something goes wrong.

+The services are checked by periodicaly running your checkers written on Python.

 ## Starting Up ##

 1. `git clone https://github.com/alexbers/asmon.git; cd asmon`